dpatularu/chess/README.md

 let user_move = UserMove::new((1, 0), (3, 0), None);
 ```

 3. Invoke the make_move method on your board object and pass in your UserMove struct.
-The method will apply your move and return a MoveOutcome variant.
+The method will apply your move, change the state of the board and return a MoveOutcome variant.
 ```rust
 match board.make_move(&user_move) {
     MoveOutcome::InvalidMove(err) => {}